150th Anniversary of Immaculate Conception Church

 1869 to 2019 - Celebrating 150 years of serving the community

-The Immaculate Conception Church Hawthorn was consecrated and opened on October 10th 1869, and in 2019 we celebrate this milestone in our parish.
+The Immaculate Conception Church Hawthorn was consecrated and opened on October 10th 1869, and in 2019 we celebrated this milestone in our parish.

 We hope you enjoy the glimpses into the past via the photographs and articles below which highlight the history of the church and parish.